 Labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO.

-Transport payment for meat [B1150.74.18]: Payment to farmers per kg of meat (except poultry) delivered to the slaughterhouse, until 1993.
+Transport payment for eggs (until 1993): Payment to farmers (via the marketing co-operatives) per kg of eggs delivered to the packing plant, until 1993.

 Labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO.